G-Core/product-documentation/documentation/waap/waap-policies/common-automated-services.md

 ---
 # Common automated services

+This policy group functions uniquely in WAAP.
+Instead of challenging or blocking incoming traffic like other policy groups, it’s designed to recognize and allow traffic from legitimate automated services.

+These services include:

+* Common web crawlers like Google and Microsoft bots
+* Preview fetch bots like Slack, Facebook, or Twitter
+* SEO and monitoring tools
+* Other tools like Instant Payment Notification (IPN) requests from PayPal or HiPay

-Legitimate automation services such as web crawlers, security scanners, or SEO tools can often access your domain to gather some information.
-Such services operate without triggering any security measures as they're considered beneficial or necessary for normal web activities.
+All these automation services often access your domain to gather some information and are considered beneficial or necessary for normal web activities.
+Note that some policies are disabled by default, and you need to enable them to permit traffic from the relevant services.

-However, sometimes you may want to restrict which automation tools can access your domain.
-For instance, if you need to enforce specific data protection requirements on a domain, protect it from potentially harmful services, or restrict paid content from unauthorized use.

-You can do so by enabling or disabling particular bots in the Common automated services policy group.
+In some cases, you might want to do the opposite and restrict automation tools from accessing your domain.
+For instance, you can do so to enforce specific data protection requirements on a domain, protect it from potentially harmful services, or restrict paid content from unauthorized use.
+In this case, disable particular bots in the Common automated services policy group.

 <alert-element type="info" title="Info">